ShabbyX/libpandoc/README.md

   * texinfo
   * textile

-In addition, an automatically derived `xml` format is provided for both input and output.

 Note: Some read and write types supported by Pandoc striked above are not yet supported by libpandoc.